Depression Treatment in Plano, TX

 Schedule a Consultation For Depression

 In order to determine what course of treatment is best for an individual, they must personally discuss their symptoms with our specialist.
 Recommendations from Dr. Friedman may also change later on if initial solutions begin to lose their effectiveness, or if the individual experiences sudden bouts of more severe symptoms.
 Fortunately, even these more drastic cases can be managed using professional care.
-Contact our office at (972) 905-1597 and schedule an appointment with Dr. Friedman today!
+Contact our office to schedule an appointment with Dr. Friedman today!